top of page

 Cross-border E-commerce

 Cross-border e-commerce is gaining traction in Japan, with Japanese consumers showing a growing interest in purchasing products from overseas.
 The EU-Japan Economic Partnership Agreement (EPA) has facilitated more straightforward trade between Europe and Japan, contributing to the growth of cross-border e-commerce.
 Popular categories for cross-border purchases include fashion, electronics, and health supplements.
+The cross-border e-commerce segment is growing at a 13% CAGR, with domestic-to-overseas and overseas-to-Japan purchases now comprising around 3.6% of the total market.
+Popular import categories include fashion, cosmetics, and health supplements.
+Recent trade frameworks like the EU–Japan EPA have further facilitated frictionless imports.

 Social Commerce

 Social commerce, using social media platforms to facilitate online shopping, is rising in Japan.
 Platforms like Instagram, Twitter, and LINE are popular for discovering and purchasing products.
 Influencer marketing and social media campaigns effectively tap into this trend and reach a wider audience.
+TikTok Shop officially launched in Japan in 2024 and gained quick traction among fashion, cosmetics, and trending gadget sellers.
+The integrated shopping and checkout experience within short videos makes it a go-to platform for younger shoppers and impulse purchases.

 Sustainability

 Sustainability is becoming an essential consideration for Japanese consumers.
 There is a growing demand for eco-friendly products and sustainable business practices.
 E-commerce businesses prioritising sustainability, such as using eco-friendly packaging and promoting ethical sourcing, can appeal to environmentally conscious consumers and gain a competitive edge.
+In April 2025, revisions to Japan’s Packaging Recycling Act came into force, requiring clearer recyclability labelling and reduced plastic use.
+E-commerce companies must now disclose packaging materials and offer eco-packaging options to avoid regulatory penalties and build trust with eco-conscious shoppers.

-Logistics and Fulfillment in Japan
+Logistics and Fulfilment in Japan

 Shipping and Delivery